-If you can't find flat iron steak, use flank steak, but I prefer flat iron steak because it's more marbles than flank steak and has more delicate texture.
+If you can’t find flat iron steak, use flank steak, but I prefer flat iron steak because it’s more marbles than flank steak and has a more delicate texture.
 I also prefer strained tomatoes over crushed tomatoes for a smoother texture.

 - 1 teaspoon olive oil

 - 1 1/2 pounds flat iron or flank steak, cut against the grain into 3 pieces

 - 1 (28-ounce) can crushed tomatoes or 1 26 oz container of Pomi strained tomatoes